-Authorities in Higher Education Sector in Sweden
+Authorities for Higher Education in Sweden

 In Sweden, the parliament and the government, has the overall responsibility for higher education and research.
 It is parliament and government that decides what rules and regulations should be applied to higher education sector in Sweden.